fabiangunzinger/online-experiments/chapters/variance.md

 [^other]: The other main motivation was that I couldn't find a [step-by-step derivations of the sample size formula](sample_size.md).

 [^approach]: @imbens2015causal provide an alternative derivation in Appendix B of Chapter 6 that is fairly detailed but still skips a lot of steps that weren't immediately obvious to me, and they define a helper variable I don't find to help that much.
 I find the approach in @ding2023first more transparent.
 But the original source skips a lot of steps and is thus not very accessible.

+[^1]: See, for instance, Appendix A in Chapter 6 of @imbens2015causal.